-Meaning ‘Our Place’ in Māori, Te Papa Tongarewa aims to be a multicultural venue within which the public can engage with all factors to do with the history of New Zealand’s arts, culture and physical beginnings.
-The museum achieves this by arranging their vast and ever changing collection into five specific areas: art, history, Pacific, Māori, and natural environment, and also organises educational programs and schemes on top of their interactive exhibitions.
+Meaning “our place” in Māori, Te Papa Tongarewa aims to be a multicultural venue within which the public can engage with the history of New Zealand’s arts, culture and physical beginnings.
+The museum achieves this by arranging its vast and ever-changing collection into five specific areas: art, history, Pacific, Māori and natural environment, and also organises educational programmes and schemes on top of its interactive exhibitions.

-Displaying New Zealand’s incredible wealth of history over five storeys, the museum itself dates back to 1865 with the opening of its predecessor, the Colonial Museum.
-The logo of the museum, a thumbprint, further emphasises the institution’s focus on cultural heritage.
-In addition to showing the country’s influence from communities across the globe, some of the most prominent displays within Te Papa focus around New Zealand’s indigenous people, the Māori.
+Displaying New Zealand’s incredible wealth of history over five storeys, the museum itself dates back to 1865, when its predecessor, the Colonial Museum, opened its doors.
+The logo of the museum – a thumbprint – further emphasises the institution’s focus on cultural heritage.
+In addition to showing the country’s influence from communities across the globe, some of the most prominent displays within Te Papa focus on New Zealand’s indigenous people, the Māori.

 Carefully organised and displayed, the museum is home to the biggest and most extensive collection of plants and animals from the lands that make up this archipelago.
-With the country boasting such a vibrant natural habitat, there are regular ongoing discoveries of new species, and the national museum plays an integral role in the identification and organisation of these species.
+With the country boasting such a vibrant natural habitat, there are regular ongoing discoveries of new species, and the national museum plays an integral role in the identification and organisation of each one.

-Celebrated both internationally and across Aotearoa (New Zealand), Te Papa targets the core principles of learning, understanding and encouraging sincere relationships with the local communities.
-Through doing this, the museum aims to display New Zealand’s diversity by providing an array of viewpoints.
+Celebrated both internationally and across Aotearoa (the Māori word for New Zealand), Te Papa targets the core principles of learning, understanding and encouraging sincere relationships with local communities, displaying New Zealand’s diversity by providing an array of viewpoints.